roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 Treesitter builds an internal graph representation of your code which can be used by plugins authors to write plugins and for better than normal syntax highlighting.

+## The Problem

+Somewhat confusingly, not all servers support all features and so sometimes it's necessary to fall-back to executing a program to perform some feature (i.e: linting, or formatting) for you.

+In practice this means it is sometimes necessary to separately configure your LSP client, formatter(s), and a linter for every language that you wish to have these features for.
+This can be complicated to get right and in the fast-paced and ever shifting world of neovim can result in brittle configurations that break often.

+The solution to this problem that we'll look at here is to rely on using a community maintained configuration that we can then extend and configure to our own liking.

 ## Neovim Configuration Goals